Query the audit log

 7. In the Select time range panel, select a time range.

-The following table describes the sections of the time picker.
+The following table describes the time picker sections.

 Section